 Then it hit me…they were going to a costume party.

 I began to smile, and I broke into a laugh.
 My sister Shaun and I sat there giggling and whispering to each other.
-Then we looked over at Mom and Mrs. Pinney who were now glaring at us.
+Then we looked over at Mom and Mrs. Pinney who was now glaring at us.
 They shook their heads and used sign language to tell us to be quiet…OR ELSE.

 I looked back at the punk rockers, and they were grinning at my sister and me by now.
 I had laughed at people with costumes before, and my mom never got mad, so I didn’t know why she was making such a big deal today.